expo/expo-three/README.md

 ### Loading a texture

-After you have an asset loaded, you can create a texture from it:
+After you have an asset loaded, you can create a texture from it (this may not work for most image types):

 ```ts
 import { TextureLoader } from 'three';